Badger Creek

 Badger Creek is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the Badger Creek statistical area (Lv2)'s population is estimated at around 1,563 as of Nov 2025.
-This reflects a decrease of 47 people (2.9%) since the 2021 Census, which reported a population of 1,610 people.
-The change is inferred from the resident population of 1,551, estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 174 persons per square kilometer.
-Population growth for the area was primarily driven by overseas migration during recent periods.
+As of February 2026, the estimated population of the suburb of Badger Creek is around 1,564, a decrease of 46 people since the 2021 Census which reported a population of 1,610.
+This change is inferred from AreaSearch's estimation of the resident population at 1,551 following examination of the latest ERP data release by the ABS in June 2024 and an additional 1 validated new address since the Census date.
+The population density ratio is approximately 174 persons per square kilometer.
+Overseas migration was the primary driver of population growth in recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Looking at population projections moving forward, lower quartile growth of national areas is anticipated for the Badger Creek (SA2), with an expected growth of 62 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 5.0% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+Future population trends suggest lower quartile growth, with an expected expansion of 47 persons in the suburb of Badger Creek by 2041 based on aggregated SA2-level projections, reflecting a gain of 2.2% over the 17 years.

 Frequently Asked Questions - Population